JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 If you remove the pain of getting the wasm build to work, this whole project was insanely fun.

-Making a chess engine gave a similar feeling to playing factorio/satisfactory or a zachtronics game.
+Making a chess engine gave me a similar feeling to playing Factorio, Satisfactory, or a Zachtronics game.
 Those games all are games with some software engineering vibes.
 Developing a chess engine is software engineering with some playing a game vibes.